Pentair (NYSE:PNR) Issues FY 2021 Earnings Guidance

 Pentair (NYSE:PNR) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $3.100-3.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.980.
 The company issued revenue guidance of $3.53 billion-3.59 billion, compared to the consensus revenue estimate of $3.36 billion.Pentair also updated its Q2 2021 guidance to $0.750-0.800 EPS.

-Pentair (NYSE:PNR) last posted its quarterly earnings results on Thursday, April 22nd.
-The industrial products company reported $0.81 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.61 by $0.20.
+Pentair (NYSE:PNR) last posted its quarterly earnings data on Thursday, April 22nd.
+The industrial products company reported $0.81 earnings per share for the quarter, topping the consensus estimate of $0.61 by $0.20.
+Pentair had a net margin of 13.06% and a return on equity of 22.54%.
 The firm had revenue of $865.90 million for the quarter, compared to analysts’ expectations of $773.01 million.
-Pentair had a net margin of 13.06% and a return on equity of 22.54%.
-The firm’s quarterly revenue was up 22.0% on a year-over-year basis.
-During the same period in the prior year, the company posted $0.52 earnings per share.
-Sell-side analysts predict that Pentair will post 3.17 earnings per share for the current year.
+During the same period in the previous year, the company posted $0.52 EPS.
+The company’s quarterly revenue was up 22.0% compared to the same quarter last year.
+Equities analysts forecast that Pentair will post 3.17 EPS for the current fiscal year.

-Several analysts recently issued reports on PNR shares.
-Oppenheimer started coverage on shares of Pentair in a report on Friday, June 11th.
-They issued a buy rating and a $75.00 price target on the stock.
-Citigroup increased their target price on shares of Pentair from $78.00 to $81.00 and gave the stock a buy rating in a report on Friday, June 11th.
-Morgan Stanley cut shares of Pentair from an equal weight rating to an underweight rating and dropped their target price for the stock from $69.00 to $63.00 in a report on Friday, June 4th.
-Barclays increased their target price on shares of Pentair from $55.00 to $57.00 and gave the stock an underweight rating in a report on Tuesday, April 6th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their target price on shares of Pentair from $78.00 to $81.00 and gave the stock a buy rating in a report on Friday, June 11th.
-Three investment analysts have rated the stock with a sell rating, six have issued a hold rating and eight have assigned a buy rating to the stock.
-The stock has a consensus rating of Hold and an average price target of $62.94.
+A number of equities research analysts have issued reports on the stock.
+Morgan Stanley lowered shares of Pentair from an equal weight rating to an underweight rating and decreased their target price for the company from $69.00 to $63.00 in a research note on Friday, June 4th.
+Cowen lifted their price objective on shares of Pentair from $75.00 to $80.00 and gave the company an outperform rating in a research note on Thursday.
+Citigroup boosted their target price on shares of Pentair from $78.00 to $81.00 and gave the stock a buy rating in a research report on Friday, June 11th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their target price on shares of Pentair from $78.00 to $81.00 and gave the stock a buy rating in a research report on Friday, June 11th.
+Finally, Oppenheimer initiated coverage on shares of Pentair in a report on Friday, June 11th.
+They set a buy rating and a $75.00 price objective on the stock.
+Three analysts have rated the stock with a sell rating, six have issued a hold rating and eight have given a buy rating to the company.
+The company has an average rating of Hold and an average target price of $62.94.

-In related news, EVP John H. Jacko sold 30,979 shares of the stock in a transaction dated Monday, May 10th.
-The shares were sold at an average price of $69.51, for a total value of $2,153,350.29.
-Following the sale, the executive vice president now owns 10,790 shares of the company’s stock, valued at approximately $750,012.90.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-0.96% of the stock is owned by company insiders.
+In other news, EVP John H. Jacko sold 30,979 shares of the stock in a transaction on Monday, May 10th.
+The shares were sold at an average price of $69.51, for a total transaction of $2,153,350.29.
+Following the completion of the sale, the executive vice president now owns 10,790 shares of the company’s stock, valued at $750,012.90.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+0.96% of the stock is owned by corporate insiders.

 About Pentair